As a registered oral health practitioner, you have certain responsibilities under the Health Practitioners Competence Assurance Act 2003.

 - Maintain public trust and confidence

-The practice standards can be accessed through the Standards Framework for Oral Health Practitioners illustration.
+The practice standards can be accessed through the Standards Framework for Oral Health Practitioners interactive wheel.

 You have a legal responsibility to meet these standards.
 You are expected to declare each year when you apply for an annual practising certificate, that you do.